jagoda/doppio/README.md

  + **id** - The module ID of the plugin to load (a Node.JS module).

-Loads a module to process server configuration.
+Loads a module to process server configuration options.
 When multiple plugins are loaded, plugins loaded later are processed before earlier loaded modules.
 See the "Plugins" section for more details.

 ### doppio.unloadPlugins()